Chart Color Schemes

 The level of residential development activity in Bahrs Scrub was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers indicates Bahrs Scrub has had around 212 dwelling approvals per year over the past five financial years, totalling an estimated 1,062 homes.
-As of FY-26, 51 approvals have been recorded.
-This results in an average of approximately 2.3 new residents per year for each dwelling between FY-21 and FY-25.
-The average construction value of these dwellings is $384,000.
+AreaSearch analysis of ABS building approval numbers in Bahrs Scrub shows around 212 dwellings receiving development approval each year over the past five financial years, totalling an estimated 1063 homes.
+So far in FY-26, 57 approvals have been recorded.
+On average, 2.2 new residents per year were associated with each dwelling between FY-21 and FY-25, indicating healthy demand for property values.
+New homes are being built at an average expected construction cost of $384000, slightly above the regional average.

-Future projections show Bahrs Scrub adding 3,937 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Future projections show Bahrs Scrub adding 5571 residents by 2041 from the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development